sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/index.md

 ## Troubleshooting

-### Users can access all repositories even though they don't have access on the code host
+### Users can access repositories even though they don't have access to those repositories on the code host

 The two most common scenarios where users may be able to access repositories on Sourcegraph that they don't have access to on the code host are:
 1. The user is a site admin, and Sourcegraph has not been configured to enforce permissions for site admins.
 [Configure Sourcegraph to enforce permissions for site admins](#site-administrators).
 2. The code host connection is not configured to enforce repository permissions.
 [Enable authorization on the code host connection](#getting-started).

+For additional insight into why a user can view specific repositories on Sourcegraph, visit their [permissions page](./syncing.md#verify-via-ui) as a site administrator.

-### Users cannot access repositories even though they have access on the code host
+### Users cannot access repositories even though they do have access on the code host

 In order to sync repository permissions from the code host, Sourcegraph needs to be able to associate each user on Sourcegraph with a user on the code host.
 To achieve this, an [auth provider needs to be configured](../auth/index.md) for the code host you would like to sync repository permissions for.